ColleSerre/SchoolArchives/Géographie/Rural Spaces/Agriculture in Rural Spaces/Agriculture in Rural Spaces.md

 Plan:
 1. Worldwide production:
-   1. Exported by many countries
+   1. Exported by many countries [graph p.7 doc 2]
-   2. Not seen as a traditional food => larger consumer base
+   2. Not seen as being a traditional food from 1 place = global food => Larger consumer base
-   3. Present in junk food & healthy food => really *large* consumer base
+   3. Present in junk food & healthy food => Larger consumer base [p.8 doc 4]
 2. Worldwide consumption:
-   1. Imported by many countries
+   1. Imported by many countries [graph p.7 doc 2]
-   2. Used in many cultures and traditional dishes around the world
+   2. Used in many cultures and traditional dishes around the world [p.9 doc 5]
 3. Worldwide effects:
-   1. Socio-economic effects
+   1. Socio-economic effects (Ghana & US comparison [p.8 doc 3])
-   2. Geo-political effects
+   2. Geo-political effects (China case study [p.9 doc 5])
-   3. Environmental effects
+   3. Environmental effects (US & GMO [p.
+8 doc 4])

 Introduction:
-The tomato industry has experienced a drastic rise in both production and demand.
-The industry has therefore changed and tomato has become a global product.
-These changes have had many economic, social and environmental impacts.
+The tomato paste industry has experienced a phenomenal growth during the last 10 years.
+This growth has caused tomatoes to be a global product.
+This growth has had many changes in the way tomatoes are produced, consumed and has also had many worldwide effects.
+Initially, we will summarize the changes in tomato production that the increased demand has caused.
+Further, it will be shown that tomato consumption and usage have both drastically changed and finally, the effects that these changes have had on the world.
+Throughout the essay will be discussed the globalized nature of tomatoes as a product.